-New horses introduced to a Riding Establishment between inspections
+New horses introduced to a riding establishment between inspections

-- 6.42 New horses introduced to the Riding Establishment between licencing inspections must be added to the licence as only equines listed on the licence may be used for the licensable activity.
-The licence must state the name, unique equine life number and the microchip number of all the horses at the premises used for the licensable activity. - 6.43 The licence holder must inform their local authority of changes to the list of horses used in a timely manner.
-New horses must be certified as fit for purpose by a veterinarian and the licence must then be varied by the local authority before the horses are brought into use. - 6.44 Where there is a major change in the horse population, for example where a new Riding Establishment is licensed but most of the horses arrive after the initial inspection, a re-inspection is advisable.
+- 6.42 New horses introduced to a riding establishment between licencing inspections must be added to the licence as only equines listed on the licence may be used for the licensable activity.
+The licence must state the name, unique equine life number, and the microchip number of all the horses at the premises used for the licensable activity. - 6.43 The licence holder must inform their local authority of changes to the list of horses used in a timely manner.
+New horses must be certified as fit for purpose by a veterinary surgeon and the licence must then be varied by the local authority before the horses are brought into use. - 6.44 Where there is a major change in the horse population, for example where a new riding establishment is licensed but most of the horses arrive after the initial inspection, a re-inspection is advisable.